 Alan C. Davis received his undergraduate education at Northwestern University in Evanston, Illinois (BA, 1961), and his legal education at Hastings Law School in San Francisco.
 Mr. Davis was admitted to the Bar of the State of California (1966), the Supreme Court of California (1966), the United States Supreme Court (1980), the Ninth Circuit Court of Appeals (1966), the Federal Circuit Court of Appeals (1981), and the United States District Courts for the Northern District, the Central District and the Eastern District of California.

-Mr. Davis has over two dozen reported decisions in the state and federal courts on labor and employment issues.
-He has personally been involved in some of the most significant labor and employment cases that have reached the California Supreme Court, the Ninth Circuit Court of Appeals, and the California District Courts of Appeal.
+Mr. Davis has represented labor organizations in some of the most significant labor and employment cases that have reached the California Supreme Court, the Ninth Circuit Court of Appeals, and the California District Courts of Appeal.
 Included in this list are the landmark California Supreme Court decisions in Fire Fighters Union, Local 1186, v.
-City of Vallejo (1974) and the First District Court of Appeal decision in International Association of Fire Fighters Union Local 1974 v.
-City of Pleasanton (1976), which established, respectively, the scope of binding interest arbitration and the scope of bargaining for local government employees in California.
+City of Vallejo (1974), International Association of Firefighters Local 188 v.
+PERB and City of Richmond (2011), and the Court of Appeals decision in International Association of Fire Fighters Union Local 1974 v.
+City of Pleasanton (1976).